lizkovalchuk/Tutorials/React-Front-to-Back-Udemy/section-8-learning-redux/s8-p2-actions.md

 export default connect()(Contacts);
 ```

-3. Similarly to how we assigned the data from our reducers' state to a local property, we need to create a const (or function) that will map dispatch to the component's props.
+3. Similarly to how we assigned the data from our reducers' state to a local property, we need to create a const (or function) that will map dispatch to the component's props as well.
     - Create a `const` called `mapDispatchToProps` and make it an arrow function that takes in `dispatch` as a parameter.
     - The purpose of `mapDispatchToProps` is to define a function which will execute the action defined in `actions/types.js`.
 In Figure 5 - Contacts.js, we are creating a function called `getContacts` that is calling `dispatch`.
 We need to pass in an action to `dispatch` which is an object with a type of `GET_CONTACTS` from `actions/types.js`.
 Do remember that you'll need to import `GET_CONTACTS` from `actions/types.js` as well.